igorbasko01/igorbasko01.github.io/_posts/2023-12-25-gpios-orangepi-android.markdown

     date: 2024-01-10 00:00:00 +0200
     published: true
 ---
+## Preface
+Welcome to an exciting chapter in the journey of [Strikeco](http://strikeco.io), where innovation meets the world of tennis simulation.
+At **Strikeco**, we're not just creating tennis simulators; we're redefining the very essence of interactive sports technology.
+Our mission is to blend cutting-edge hardware with seamless software integration to bring you the future of tennis experiences.

+In this blog post, we'll dive into our latest exploration with the OrangePi 5B SBC.
+This piece of technology has emerged as a frontrunner in our pursuit of performance excellence and user-friendly design.
+As we navigate through the intricacies of hardware optimization, each step brings us closer to designing a custom SBC tailored perfectly for our final product.

+Join us on this adventure, as we share our insights and breakthroughs with the OrangePi 5B.
+Whether you're a tech enthusiast, a tennis aficionado, or simply curious about our process, there's something here for everyone.
+We're excited to give you a behind-the-scenes look at how we're pushing the boundaries of tennis simulation technology at Strikeco.

 ## Overview
-Recently, I embarked on an exciting project that merges the realms of hardware and software: creating a custom D-pad controller for a Unity-based game, specifically designed to run on a Single Board Computer (SBC).
-My choice of hardware?
-The powerful yet cost-effective OrangePI.
+Recently, our team embarked on an innovative project, bridging the gap between hardware and software: we are developing a custom D-pad controller for a Unity-based game, tailored to run seamlessly on a Single Board Computer (SBC).
+Our hardware of choice for testing?
+The robust and cost-effective OrangePI.

-As for the operating system, I opted for Android OS.
-This decision was driven by the seamless compatibility and performance it offers with the Unity game engine.
+For the operating system, we chose Android OS, a decision influenced by its seamless compatibility and impressive performance alongside the Unity game engine.

 While the specifics of the game itself are intriguing, this blog post will primarily focus on the technical side of things.
 Specifically, we'll explore how to handle GPIOs on the OrangePI Android OS and how this functionality can be integrated within a Unity game.

-Join me as I delve into the nuts and bolts of interfacing physical game controls with sophisticated software.
-I'll share insights and practical steps for anyone looking to embark on a similar venture with their Unity projects on an unconventional gaming setup.
+Join us at Strikeco as we delve into the intricacies of integrating physical game controls with advanced software.
+We'll be sharing our insights and practical steps, guiding anyone interested in undertaking a similar endeavor in their Unity projects, especially those involving unconventional gaming setups.

 ## OrangePi Background
-In my quest for the ideal SBC for this project, I settled on the OrangePi 5B, a choice driven by its impressive performance capabilities — both in terms of CPU and GPU — and its comparatively low cost.
+In our search for the ideal SBC for this project, we chose the OrangePi 5B.
+This decision was based on its impressive performance capabilities — in terms of both CPU and GPU — and its cost-effectiveness.

 The OrangePi 5B is equipped with two 4-core CPUs and the ARM Mali-G610 GPU, a combination that offers substantial power for demanding applications.
 This power is further complemented by an onboard NPU, an exciting feature that opens doors for future projects, potentially involving advanced computing tasks like machine learning.

 Another appealing aspect of the OrangePi 5B is its integrated WIFI and Bluetooth functionality.
 This not only allows for versatile communication options with the device but also paves the way for interesting future explorations in wireless connectivity.

 The board typically runs OrangePi OS (Druid), an Android-based operating system.
-This was a key factor in my decision, as I planned to develop a game using Unity.
-The Android platform is known for its compatibility with Unity, promising a smoother development process and optimal performance for the game.
+This was a pivotal factor in our decision, as we were planning to develop a game using Unity.
+The Android platform is renowned for its compatibility with Unity, which we anticipated would ensure a smoother development process and optimal performance for our game.

-In summary, the OrangePi 5B struck me as an excellent choice — a robust, feature-rich board available at a competitive price, ideal for both my current needs and future experimentation.
+In summary, the OrangePi 5B emerged as an excellent choice for us — a robust, feature-rich board that's competitively priced.
+It perfectly suits our current project requirements and offers great potential for future experimentation and development.

 ## WiringOP
 WiringOP is a pre-installed Android application on the OrangePi Android OS, serving as a gateway to exploring the physical pins of the SBC.
 It provides functionalities to read and write to these pins, offering a visual representation of their states.